syncfusion-content/wpf-docs/wpf/OLAP-Gauge/Tooltip.md

 ---
 layout: post
-title: Tooltip of OLAPGauge | Syncfusion
+title: Tooltip in WPF Olap Gauge control | Syncfusion
-description: This section describes about the Tooltip of OlapGauge
+description: Learn about Tooltip support in Syncfusion WPF Olap Gauge control and more.
 platform: wpf
 control: OLAP Gauge
 documentation: ug
 ---

-# Tooltip
+# Tooltip in WPF Olap Gauge

 The OLAP gauge provides the information about values when the mouse pointer is moved over the gauge.